-While there are still many obstacles in the way, here are three factors pushing lawmakers to consider federal legalization more seriously:
+While there are still many obstacles in the way, here are four factors pushing lawmakers to consider federal legalization more seriously:

-States that have already legalized medical and/or adult-use marijuana have enjoyed the tax income from the industry, and it’s not a big leap to understand why legalization and the money that comes from it could be enticing at the federal level.
+States that have already legalized medical and/or adult-use marijuana have enjoyed the tax income from the industry, so it’s not a big leap to understand why legalization and the money that comes from it could be enticing at the federal level.
+Add the economic crisis happening as a result of COVID-19, and the additional money that cannabis legalization can bring in is hard to ignore.

 Legalization is particularly popular among younger voters.
 The October 2019 Gallup Poll found that younger Americans are more likely to support legalization than older Americans.
 Considering nearly 88% of millennials believe marijuana is safer than alcohol, this isn’t surprising.
 The Gallup Poll found the following breakdown by age in support of cannabis legalization: